 3. collecting information directly about drivers from all forest stakeholder groups, which included men, women and youth, across Bangladesh.

-The study assessed drivers independently for four main forest types: sal, hill, Sunderban mangrove, and coastal forests for deforestation and separately for forest degradation.
+The study assessed drivers independently for four main forest types: sal, hill, Sundarban mangrove, and coastal forests for deforestation and separately for forest degradation.
 We did not deal with swamp forest or village forests.
 The work was conducted across Bangladesh among the 8 forest division areas, and every effort was made to be inclusive of all stakeholder groups at every district.

 Literature review